John Jay College Teaching eHandbook—Revised, Updated Edition

 This unofficial guide is designed to be a “how-to” reference for faculty providing quick-tips on “best practices” in teaching, basic pedagogy, emerging teaching techniques, and teaching techniques to specifically address the needs of our student population.

 You will also find practical advice on planning your courses, and on various aspects of the “nuts and bolts” of our school—everything from where our printshop is located, to the correct person to consult about plagiarism, to how to design your course, to designing virtual office hours.

 A NOTE TO OUR READERS:

-This year, we have gone to great lengths to update this handbook.
-We are still in a transition phase, however, and welcome your feedback until March 10th, when we will convert this to a PDF file.
-Please feel free to email CAT’s director, Jessica Kovler, at JKovler@jjay.cuny.edu or CAT’s assistant, Maria Stanczak, at CAT@jjay.cuny.edu with thoughts, ideas, and suggestions.
+We are in the process of updating this manual and welcome your feedback in terms of coverage and content.
+Please feel free to email CAT’s director, Charles R. Davidson, at firstname.lastname@example.org or CAT’s assistant, Samuel Lesane, at CAT@jjay.cuny.edu with thoughts, ideas, and suggestions.